ess-dmsc-dram/data-reduction-hardware-requirements/benchmarks/SNSPowderReduction_bench.md

 7: Time for filtering bad pulses from 88888 file
 8: Time for filtering bad pulses from 99999 file

+The table containing the variable number of bins data is `SNSPowderReduction_bins_bench.txt`.

 ### Profiling the workflow